dash-ui/styles/README.md

 // 'brand' background color and one for a 'black' background color. const button = styles({
   // The object in this callback is a mapping to the CSS
-  // variables above. `default` here is a special style name
+  // tokens above. `default` here is a special style name
   // that will be applied to each invocation of `button()`
   default: ({radius}) => `
     display: inline-block;